-Yandex Cloud Security Architect plata | RUB 4.21M-RUB 9.08M+ | Levels.fyi
+Yandex Cloud Security Architect Plata | RUB 4.21M-RUB 9.08M+ | Levels.fyi

-Cloud Security Architect naknada in Russia u Yandex kreće se od RUB 4.21M year za G16 do RUB 9.08M year za G18.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Cloud Security Architect kompenzacija in Russia u Yandex kreće se od RUB 4.21M po year za G16 do RUB 9.08M po year za G18.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa